cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 );
 ```

-### Dependent Resources
+### Dependent Assets

-Some resources have dependent resources.
+Some assets have dependent assets.
 This mostly applies to 3D models which reference textures.
-All the dependent resources are deployed to the target directory as well.
-You don't need to add them manually to the filters file, but you have to make sure that the resource paths in the "root resource" **point to valid paths to the dependent resources**.
+All the dependent assets are deployed to the target directory as well.
+You don't need to add them manually to the filters file, but you have to make sure that the resource paths in the "root asset" **point to valid paths to the dependent resources**.
 Also, make sure that dependent resources are **in the same folder or in a subfolder** w.r.t. to the root resource.
-If they aren't, it might be impossible to deploy them properly, because they have to remain in the same relative directory to the root resource - this might create a mess on your file system if the dependent resources wouldn't be in the same or in a sub-directory of the root resource.
+If they aren't, it might be impossible to deploy them properly, because they have to remain in the same relative directory to the root resource (this might create a mess on your file system if the dependent resources weren't be in the same or in a sub-directory of the root resource).

 **Example:**